Skip to main content

 The year 7 curriculum focuses on foundational knowledge of the key geographical concepts and skills to ensure students are ready to apply these in later years.

 Students will be introduced to one of the most fundamental elements of physical geography, weather and climate.
-We will explore the differences between weather and climate, how and why they change and the impacts these changes have on people and the environment.

 Year 8